-From the article, Father tries to "preach the importance of the dinner table in family life.
+Father tries to "preach the importance of the dinner table in family life.
 The family that cooks and eats together stays together, he says."
 His book tries to focus on conversations around the family meal, with many themes around the Liturgical Year.
 His section on Lenten Sacrifice I really enjoyed, particularly:

 The tradition of abstaining from meat products during Lent reminds us of the staple of food in Jesus' time: fish.
 In fact, the Greek phrase "Jesus Christ is Lord" creates the acronym "FISH" in that language.
 Eating fish is a reminder of Jesus!He then goes on to explain about sacrifice, and how our Friday meals should be both frugal and sacrificial.
 "God will give you creative ideas for making this sacrifice a truly special time of worship in word and deed."

 I also enjoyed this text box: "Meals on Lenten Fridays should be more than cheese pizzas.
 They should be about creating flavors from simple ingredients."

 I won't share the recipes from the book, but this recent post from his blog would be a marvellously simple Friday meal, with FISH included.
 And our family could easily substitute with rice spaghetti to make this allergy safe for us.